thombashi/thank-you-stars/README.rst

     $ thank-you-stars <PyPI package>

+``thank-you-stars`` will do:

+1. Find a repository on GitHub correlated with the PyPI package
+2. Star the repository if found
+3. Repeat 1. and 2. for each of the dependency packages

 Initial setup and add stars to GitHub repositories
 --------------------------------------------------------------------------------------
-With ``--setup`` option, you can configure an access token and star to repositories at the same time.
+With ``--setup`` option, you can configure an access token and then star to repositories.

 .. code-block::